 Below are some of the online stores that sell vegan and cruelty free products in Japan.

-Tengu Natural Foods – This store is located in Tokyo but they deliver everywhere in Japan.
-They mostly sell food, but they also have some supplements, personal care products and cleaning products.
+Tengu Natural Foods – This store delivers everywhere in Japan.
+They mostly sell food, but they also have some cookbooks and personal care products.
+The owners also have an excellent vegan and vegetarian restaurant called Alishan Cafe by the beautiful Koma river in Saitama.

 The Flying Pig – This is an online store where you can buy Costco products.
 As the focus is on foreign foods, rather than vegan foods, you’ll need to find out whether the product you want to buy is vegan first (there are no lists of ingredients on the website and only a small number of items are specified as being vegan).

 The Foreign Buyers’ Club – This is an online store where you can buy foreign food.
-There is a vegetarian, but not a vegan, category.
+There is a vegetarian, but not a vegan, category in the “special diet” section under “General Store & Deli.”
 You’ll need to check the items to make sure they are vegan (there are no lists of ingredients on the website).

 Kempo (can contact for English service) – Sells personal care items as well as ready-made food and ingredients.
 Everything is vegan.
 The website is in Japanese only, however the staff speak English and can take orders by phone or fax.